GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/1_Data_Modeling/notes.md

 > ...an abstraction that organizes elements of data and how they will relate to each other

 So,
-> Data modelling is the processing of creating data models for an information system.
+> Data modeling is the processing of creating data models for an information system.

-The process of data modelling is to organize data into a database system to ensure that your data is persisted and easily usable by users in your organization.
+The process of data modeling is to organize data into a database system to ensure that your data is persisted and easily usable by users in your organization.

 It's a process to support business and user applications.